Alina and Donna at the top of a Tikal pyramid

 By Tim Leffel

 “Come on, let’s go to the top!”
-Alina says as she scrambles up the ancient stone steps of another pyramid.
+Alina says as she scrambles up the ancient stone steps of another pyramid in Guatemala.
 Wearily, we parents follow in line, ignoring the burn in our leg muscles.
 My shirt is drenched with sweat and I’m panting hard by the time I reach the top, but it’s worth it.
 What a view!

 “OK kid, you were right,” I tell Alina.
 We had to come up here.”